The ICRC regional delegation in Moscow

 The ICRC's Moscow delegation covers the Russian Federation, Belarus and Moldova.
 It maintains a dialogue with Russia on humanitarian and IHL issues, mitigates the consequences of past conflicts in the northern Caucasus and supports the National Societies of the Russian Federation, Belarus and Moldova.

 Engaging with Russia on humanitarian and legal issues

 Russia has a fundamental role to play in humanitarian affairs and in the implementation and development of IHL, both in the region and internationally.
-The ICRC engages actively with the Russian authorities, including the ministries responsible for foreign affairs, justice and emergencies, and with regional organizations such as the CIS Inter-Parliamentary Assembly, the Secretariat of the Council of Defence Ministers of the CIS and the Collective Security Treaty Organization.
+The ICRC engages with the Russian authorities, including the ministries responsible for foreign affairs, justice and emergencies, and with regional organizations, such as the CIS Inter-Parliamentary Assembly, the Secretariat of the Council of Defence Ministers of the CIS and the Collective Security Treaty Organization.
 The ICRC increasingly involves the Russian academic community in discussion of IHL-related topics and the promotion of this body of international law.

 Supporting Red Cross Societies

-The delegation's regional functions include supporting the national IHL commissions in Belarus, Moldova and Ukraine and addressing problems related to World War II weapon contamination in Ukraine.
+The delegation's regional functions include supporting national IHL commissions in Belarus and Moldova.
 In addition, Moscow-based ICRC experts provide support to other ICRC delegations in the former Soviet Union.